liferay/liferay-central-test-2/modules/sdk/gradle-plugins-gulp/README.markdown

 `gulpCommand` | `String` | `null` | The Gulp task to execute.

-It is possible to use Closures and Callables as values for the `String` properties, to defer evaluation until task execution.
+It is possible to use Closures and Callables as values for the `String` properties to defer evaluation until task execution.